xivh/CASMcode_configuration/python/doc/usage/occ_events/construct_occevent_cluster_specs.rst

     Enumerated :class:`~libcasm.occ_events.OccEvent` represent symmetrically distinct trajectories of occupants, considering only the initial and final positions, and how the occupants permute amongst them, but not the complete transformation pathway.
 In real materials, there are some cases in which there may be multiple distinct pathways that are represented by the same :class:`~libcasm.occ_events.OccEvent`.
 In this case, it is possible to include duplicate :class:`~libcasm.occ_events.OccEvent` with different names in a CASM project for input to kinetic Monte Carlo calculations.

-The following demonstrates enumerating distinct :class:`~libcasm.occ_events.OccEvent`, in an FCC Prim with "A" and "B" atoms and vacancies, including exchange on triplet sites, using the default filters:
+The following example script demonstrates enumerating distinct :class:`~libcasm.occ_events.OccEvent`, in an FCC Prim with "A" and "B" atoms and vacancies, including exchange on triplet sites, using the default filters:

 .. code-block:: Python

+    import math
+    import sys
     import libcasm.clusterography as clust
+    import libcasm.occ_events as occ_events
+    import libcasm.sym_info as sym_info
     import libcasm.xtal as xtal
-    import libcasm.clusterography as clust
+    import libcasm.xtal.prims as xtal_prims

     r = 1.0 # ideal atom radius
     a = math.sqrt( ((4*r)**2) /2.) # conventional FCC lattice parameter